Steady rhythm

 This breed is rare and not commonly found outside its region of origin.

-Apartment living can work for the Kai Ken, but it is usually a conditional fit rather than an easy one.
-More exercise, structure, and mental stimulation may be needed than in breeds that score higher here.
+Apartment living can work for the Kai Ken, but it is more conditional than easy.
+Expect to rely more on exercise, structure, and mental stimulation than with breeds that score higher here.

-The Kai Ken usually has a moderate shedding level.
+The Kai Ken usually sheds at a moderate level.
 You can expect some loose hair, especially during seasonal changes, but regular brushing often keeps it manageable.

 The Kai Ken is generally easier to train than average.
-With clear routines and positive reinforcement, many owners find this breed fairly responsive and cooperative.
+With clear routines and positive reinforcement, many owners find the breed responsive and cooperative.

 The Kai Ken generally does well with children.
-As with any breed, the best results come from supervision, respectful handling, and teaching both dog and child how to interact well.
+The best results still come from supervision, respectful handling, and teaching both dog and child how to interact well.

 The Kai Ken is usually a high-energy breed that needs approximately 60 minutes of exercise each day.
-Walks alone may not be enough, so structured activity and enrichment are often important.
+Walks alone may not be enough, so structured activity and enrichment usually matter.

 The Kai Ken generally does well with other pets, especially when introductions are calm and socialization starts early.